-Until the early 1950s the property was a private country mansion but was used as a Red Cross hospital in the 1914-18 war.
-It became a management training centre in 1953 and continued in this use until 2002, when planning permission was granted for use as a hotel.
+Until the early 1950s it was a private country mansion but used as a Red Cross hospital in the 1914-18 war.
+It became a management training centre in 1953 and continued in this use until 2002, when planning permission was granted for use as a hotel use.
 The current owners acquired the property in 2019.